During installation of Teradata Vantage, the system automatically creates the following default OS-level security structure.

 |tdatudf||Has permission to run UDFs in protected mode and provides this permission to member users:

-Although most OS-level tasks can be run by the users defined in the table above, you must use root access to:
+Although most OS-level tasks can be run by the users defined in the preceding table, you must use root access to:

-- Install a new version of Teradata Vantage or Advanced SQL Engine
+- Install a new version of Teradata Vantage or Analytics Database

 - Start the database when it is down